 A Modern Update For An Open Concept House

-The new owner of this home loved the layout and design of the house, but did not like the golden colour.
-It was too traditional looking for her modern furnishings.
-We were able to complete update the look by painting the walls a mid-tone grey colour.
+The owner loved the layout and design of this home, but did not like the golden colour of the walls.
+They didn’t work well with her modern furniture.
+We were able to update the look by painting the walls a mid-tone grey colour.

 The ensuite also went from gold to grey.